sanjeevai/btc/README.md

-This mini-project involves using most common indicators to perform technical analysis of Bitcoin price data.
+This mini-project involves using most common indicators(like MACD, CCI, Bollinger Bands) to perform technical analysis of Bitcoin price data.

 ## Files
 1. btc.csv